 With this support, she is exploring the causes for what is known as “sporadic” ALS — which occurs in people with no relatives known to have the disease.

 In collaboration with another postdoctoral researcher, Toru Sugawara, PhD, Staats has identified a candidate gene that might contribute to sporadic ALS.
-She is now working with a PhD student, Michael Chickering, to clarify how a mutation in this gene might contribute to the death of motor nerve cells, the chief symptom of ALS.
-By studying the role of this gene, they aim to increase the understanding of not only what causes ALS, but also how to treat it.
+She is now working to clarify how a mutation in this gene might contribute to the death of motor nerve cells, the chief symptom of ALS.
+By studying the role of this gene, she aims to increase the understanding of not only what causes ALS, but also how to treat it.

 “Ninety percent of all ALS patients, on average, are sporadic, and most of the work is being done on the familial cases because, of course, it’s easier.
 It’s genetic.
 We can fathom this,” Staats said.
 “So I really like the MDA project because it allows us to look at the sporadic component.”